 Uptown Brick

-STATEWIDE, YET LOCAL, COMMUNITY TV OPERATIONS IN CT
+STATEWIDE, YET LOCAL, COMMUNITY TV OPERATIONS IN CT ARE ATYPICAL

 In 1996, the formal conditions of separation of Wallingford’s P.E.G. channels were finalized based on a strong interest in distancing the municipality from liabilities inherent in managing Free Speech.
 The nonprofit WPAA became the sole recipient of subscriber fees disbursed to Wallingford as the designated Community Access Provider (CAP).
 In 2008, WPAA’s CAP status was reaffirmed in a contentious regulatory proceeding (DPUC/CATV Docket #08‐04‐09).

-The intent of the federal and state legislation initially was to provide communities with access to communication resources unencumbered by commercial intent.
+The federal and state legislation intended to provide communities with communication resources unencumbered by commercial influences.
 However, laws and regulations continue to be tweaked.
 P.A.
 94-22 changed “public access” to “community access”.
-Certain local providers pursued funding legislation from other uses of the same public rights-of-way.
-Unfortunately, the effort for more sustainable funding put ‘community access’ as a whole, with nonprofit providers in particular, under evaluation to define what “community access” is to be 30 years after it was assumed to be sorted out.
+Select local providers pursued funding legislation from other uses of the public rights-of-way.
+Unfortunately, efforts for more sustainable funding put ‘community access’ as a whole, with nonprofit providers in particular, under evaluation to define what “community access” is.
+In 2023 (year three of legislative inaction), a 9-month-long study with nearly 50 questions about operations concluded that

 Sustaining Community Access – Delivery Award